Description

 YaGson

-A universal types-preserving Java serialization library that can convert arbitrary Java Objects into JSON and back, with a transparent support of any kind of self-references.
+A universal types-preserving Java serialization library that can convert arbitrary Java Objects into JSON and back, with a transparent support of any kind of self-references and with a full Java 9 compatibility. -

 * Code Quality Rankings and insights are calculated and provided by Lumnify.